youkaichao/fast_bpe_tokenizer/README.md

 tiktoken        0.002736707433478578 GB/s
 ```

 That is to say, `tiktoken` achieves 2.7 MB/s encoding speed.
+Spuriously, on my Linux server, the speed is 1.3 MB/s, even slower than my laptop.

-This implementation is 10x faster than `tiktoken`!
+This implementation is at least 10x faster than `tiktoken`!

 # Resolving Ambiguity